 These schools may focus on the OIB but some may offer the IB.
 Some may also offer overseas accredited exams.

-At the outset, to help you choose, you may need to think about:
+At the outset you may need to think about:

-• Your budget.
-Any school that is not state or state-contracted (which means the majority of international schools) will bring with it potentially very significant fees, although they’re often lower than those in many other EU states;
+• Your budget.- Any school that is not state or state-contracted (which means the majority of international schools) will bring with it potentially very significant fees, although they are often lower than those in many other EU states;

-• Your location.
-An international school offering an attractive proposition may not be conveniently located, in which case you will need to seek one offering boarding facilities (internats) – which might not be common for many such establishments.
-So, alternative arrangements might be required or a comprise on your choice of school;
+• Your location. - There are few international schools outside of Paris, in which case you will need to seek one offering boarding facilities (internat) – which might not be common for many such establishments;

-• The language skills of the student.
-Placing a 14/15-year-old with little understanding of French into a lycée progressing towards a standard French BAC or BAC-OIB, may be very challenging for them.
+• Language Skills. - Placing a 14/15-year-old with little understanding of French into a lycée progressing towards a standard French BAC or BAC-OIB, may be very challenging for them.